Freyja-Folkvangr/ragpycp/README.md

 Note that depending of your setup you'll have to run python or python3 commands, also pip or pip3.

-1. Modify database credentials
+1. Create environment variables to store database credentials

-Edit the file `./ragcp/settings.py`, find this pattern: *`DATABASES =`*  and change the credentials to the ones you use on your server.
+Log in to the server you'll use to run the CP and create the following environment variables.

+`DATABASE_PORT`

+`DATABASE_HOST`

+`DATABASE_USER`

+`DATABASE_PASSWORD`

+`DATABASE_NAME`

 2. Add your domain to the whitelist

 In the same file, find this pattern: *`ALLOWED_HOSTS =`* and add to the list your domain, for example: www.myragnarok.com

+By default RagCP allow all hosts, you can skip this step, but if you don't, remove `0.0.0.0` from the list.

 2. Install dependencies